rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 From the perspective of this design, (1) is due to implicit associations, and (2) due to the concept of parent containers, a none-issue.

-Note that, in contrary to the common practice, the container's inner section is a subsection to the outer presequent section (i.e. not a sibling section).
+Note that, in contrary to HTML's common practice, the container's inner section is a subsection to the outer presequent section (i.e. not a sibling section).

-Note that the default definitions are rank-less definitions.
+Note that the default definitions have no rank
+(i.e. these are referred to as rank-less definitions).

 <!-- ======================================================================= -->
 ## implicit associations